 1. Will fair trade certification become obsolete?

 No, but it will evolve.
 Certification remains the most accessible way to guarantee a price floor and social premium.
 However, the future will likely see more tiered certifications (e.g., Fair Trade USA's "Climate Smart" pilot) and integration with blockchain.
 Certification bodies are adapting, not disappearing.
+In fact, Fair Trade USA reported a 15% increase in certified organizations in 2024, showing that the label still holds value for consumers and businesses.

 2. How can small foodservice businesses afford future fair trade coffee?